tushar-sharma/tushar-sharma.github.io/_posts/2022-11-20-philosophy-kintsugi.md

 ---
 layout: post
 date: 2022-11-20
-title: The Philosophy of Kintsugi
+title: Dear Vishi, what's the Philosophy of Kintsugi?
 image: https://mymodernmet.com/wp/wp-content/uploads/2017/04/kintsugi-update-2.jpg
 thumb: https://mymodernmet.com/wp/wp-content/uploads/2017/04/kintsugi-update-2.jpg
 author: Tushar Sharma
 tags:
-  - rambling
+  - letters
 ---

 How often do you bump into a painter?
 "So what do you do?", I asked.
 "Well I am a painter", she said.
 "Like a real painter?".
 "Yes".<!-- truncate_here -->